We govern wellin complexity.

 Our work spans board governance advisory, strategic planning facilitation, training and coaching, consulting, and the annual Forecast Series — a set of bold predictions about the forces reshaping food, water, governance, and the north.

-What we believe aboutgood governance
+What we believe about

 How a room is set up, who is invited, and how disagreement is handled determines the quality of what comes out of it.
 We design for honest conversation.